Scenario

 Task 1: Adding Phantom Domain protection

-Select the appropriate settings to protect against phantom domain attacks
+Enable the appropriate DNS security settings to protect the Grid against phantom domain attacks.

 Solutions